 If you choose external calls per minute, your query may look like this:

-When your query is on the clipboard, continue to the next section to create the NRQL alert condition.
+With your query pre-populated in the condition builder, you'll next create the NRQL alert condition.

-TIMESERIESclauses.
-These must be removed for the NRQL query syntax to be valid.
+TIMESERIESclauses are removed so that the NRQL query syntax is valid.

-Fill out the remaining fields and save your condition.
+Fill out the remaining fields, select or create a policy near the bottom of the form, and save your condition.